INN/responsive-tables/README.md

 ## What is it?

-A simple `render.py` script that reads from `config.json` to find your Google Drive spreadsheet key and column formatting information then generates a `build` directory with a ready-for-deployment responsive table and all required assets.
+A simple webapp that takes user input to find your Google Drive spreadsheet key and column formatting information, then generates a .zip with a ready-for-deployment responsive table and all required assets.

 It works best with tables that have 5-7 columns.